 August is National Back to School Month.
-As Iowa students plan to return to school in late August, the National Safety Council has prepared some safety tips that will help students get to school safely regardless of how they travel.
+As students plan to return to school, the National Safety Council has prepared some safety tips that will help students get to school safely regardless of how they travel.

 Be Prepared to Travel to School Safely